Representing Zantac Users Who Have Cancer

 Putting People First – Always

-Our St. Louis Zantac lawsuit attorneys of The Dixon Injury Firm are proud to be one of the few law firms in the area with the experience, insight, and courage needed to stand up to Big Pharma.
+Our St. Louis personal injury attorneys of The Dixon Injury Firm are proud to be one of the few law firms in the area with the experience, insight, and courage needed to stand up to Big Pharma.
 While major pharmaceutical corporations rake in billions of dollars in profits each year, people like you suffer from the consequences of their neglect and shortcuts.
 We believe with all our hearts that this situation is wrong and must be corrected through effective lawsuits that hit Big Pharma where it matters most to them: in the wallet.
 Let us be the legal team that fights for every single cent of compensation you deserve after being diagnosed with Zantac-related cancer!